GTPowell21/Headloop/README.md

 ## Usage
 To use this package, the user needs to provide four variables:

-    sense_oligo     #string containing the forward primer
+    forward_oligo   #string containing the forward primer
-    antisense_oligo #string containing the reverse primer
+    reverse_oligo   #string containing the reverse primer
-    guide_context   #string containing guide sequence and >= 15 bp forward context orientation     #is the guide in the same strand as the 'sense' primer or 'antisense' primer?
+    guide_context   #string containing guide sequence and >= 15 bp forward context orientation     #is the guide in the same strand as the 'forward' primer or 'reverse' primer?

 Example (tbx16_AA):

     from headloop.designer import design

     design('CTGGTCCAGTGCGTTATTGG', 'AGCCAAATGCTTCTTGCTCTTTT',
-           'CTACAGGACGTACCTGCACCCGGATTCACCAGCGCCCG', 'antisense')
+           'CTACAGGACGTACCTGCACCCGGATTCACCAGCGCCCG', 'reverse')

 Returns:
     Two primers as SeqRecord objects, with comments on Tm matching in the description

     CCTGCACCCGGATTCACCAGCTGGTCCAGTGCGTTATTGG
-    WARNING: Could not optimise sense headloop tag (Tm difference > 3°C)
+    WARNING: Could not optimise forward headloop tag (Tm difference > 3°C)

     GGTGCAGGTACGTCCTGTAGAGCCAAATGCTTCTTGCTCTTTT
     Tm difference < 3°C